-- Enable HP Velocity (see HP Velocity (Windows/Linux only) on page 33 for more information). - Set the sender desktop background to a solid color to minimize the amount of image data that needs to be sent. - Set both the receiver and the sender display depth to 32-bits per pixel. - Lower the sender's display resolution. - Increase the Max Image Update rate from 30 to 60 using the RGS Sender Configuration tool. - Reduce the Remote Audio quality setting in RGS Receiver, or disable Remote Audio if it is not needed.
+- Enable HP Velocity (see HP Velocity on page 33 for more information). - Set the sender desktop background to a solid color to minimize the amount of image data that needs to be sent. - Set both the receiver and the sender display depth to 32-bits per pixel. - Lower the sender's display resolution. - Increase the Max Image Update rate from 30 to 60 using the RGS Sender Configuration tool. - Reduce the Remote Audio quality setting in RGS Receiver, or disable Remote Audio if it is not needed.

-The following suggestions apply to Windows only:
+The following suggestion applies to Windows only:

-- Increase the process priority of RGS Sender.
-See Setting the RGS Sender process priority (Windows only) on page 25 for more information. - Adjust the Windows system performance settings in Control Panel.
+• Adjust the Windows system performance settings in Control Panel.
 The Adjust for best performance option will minimize the bandwidth requirements for RGS.